 Follow MeI first started blogging during my RTW (Round the World) trip of a lifetime in 2011, when I explored 16 cities in 11 countries, spanning 5 continents.
 Sharing my adventures in real-time became a whole new travel experience.
 So, join me as I explore my hometown, NYC, as well as the rest of the globe.
-Check out the blogs of my RTW (Round the World) 2011 and Ethiopia 2012 trips, as well as our Myanmar 2013 group trip.
+Check out the blogs of my RTW (Round the World) 2011, as well as some of my other favorite destinations, such as Ethiopia, Myanmar, or Spain to name just a few.
+And follow me next Spring as I take an extensive trip through Europe, visiting some of my favorite places, as well as exploring new destinations.

 When I signed up for Fathom Travel’s new “Social/Impact” cruise to the Dominican Republic, I was skeptical about this new concept for travel.
 Can 500 or so “cruise ship-pampered” Americans really make an impact?
 Were we going to be faced with cynicism from the people of the Dominican Republic?
 How would we be seen through their eyes?
 As 25 of Continue Reading